-You’ve probably been hearing a lot about CBD and hemp oil lately.
+You’ve probably been hearing a lot about cannabidiol, better known by the acronym – CBD, and hemp oil lately.
 And let’s be real: these are hardly new inventions.
 They’ve been around for roughly forever, but the conversation around them has taken a major turn over the last few years.
 Traditionally, words like “hemp” and “CBD” have been associated primarily with recreational drug use (scandalous!), but that’s no longer the case.
 CBD and hemp are now living a whole new life in the wellness world, becoming increasingly mainstream all the time.
 And guess what?
 We’re here for it!

 As a reminder, we’re not doctors (did you think we were? cool!) — but we are pretty good at sorting through overwhelming piles of information and bringing you the headlines so you can feel empowered to make well-informed decisions for yourself and the people you care about.
 Given all of the information out there right now about CBD and hemp, we figured it was about time that we give you the real deal… at least as we see it!
 Keep scrolling for some useful nuggets that will (hopefully) give you the tools you need to decide whether or not hemp or CBD have a role to play in your own life.